Flight-Free-UK/flight_free_uk_website/source/posts/light-in-the-lockdown.html.markdown

 *‘Discovery of a beautiful meadow 15 mins walk from my house, and a spot where you can watch barn owls hunting just two hours’ cycle / 25 mins drive away.
 I live very close to Sheffield city centre, and wrongly thought I had to go further away for amazing wildlife experiences.’*

 *‘Usually, we would just go to the pub.
-Now we go for bike rides and see more and discover more.’*
+Now we sit in the park and go for bike rides and see more and discover more.’*

 Would you like to send us your positive lockdown experiences?
 Get in touch: [info@flightfree.co.uk](mailto:info@flightfree.co.uk)